MichaelHopf/CarND-Advanced-Lane-Lines/README.md

 ### Writeup / README

-All of my code can be found in my IPython notebook in "./Write up.ipynb" .
+All of my code can be found in my IPython notebook in "./My Project 3.ipynb" .
 In the following, I will consider all rubric points.

 ### Camera Calibration